 Agencies and Simple WorksShow more

-Simple Works allows agencies to directly engage contractors from the government’s maintenance contractor panels.
-Contractors on these panels have already met government requirements for quality of work and standard pricing.
-Do not use Simple Works for urgent maintenance (breakdown repairs).
+Simple Works provides an avenue for agencies to directly engage with contractors from our maintenance contractor panels to undertake low value, low risk improvement works.
+Contractors on these panels have already met our requirements for quality of work and standard pricing.

 - minor electrical work (outlets or lights)